 We met some people using rental cars and they were totally happy with it.
 Jordan’s infrastructure is good, only Amman’s traffic is a little bit crazy.

 Not important at all.
 But we’re always interested in that.
 So, if you are too:

 To our surprise, there were only a few tourists in Amman.
 Of course some but not as many as we thought.
 And those, who were there were mostly from Arabian or English speaking countries.

 Safety in Israel

 In general, we felt very safe in Israel at any time.
-Some people are irritated by the security forces in the Old Town.
+Some people are irritated by the security forces in the Old Town of Jerusalem.
 Sure, those machine guns aren’t very unobtrusive.
 But as the forces themselves behaved restrained, we didn’t feel disturbed but actually neutral or even calm.
 Regarding the past it’s quite understandable, Israel wants to provide a feeling of security.

 In most parts of the country it’s no problem at all.
 Especially Tel Aviv is the place where women don’t have to bother.
 With the dominant presence of religion and their partly fanatic adherents in other parts, this place seems like a little place of refuge for everyone no matter of their heritage, sex, sexual orientation or religion.
 We love Tel Aviv!
 As well as Eilat, the Dead Sea and Tiberias – peaceful places on earth!

 In the Muslim quarter of Jerusalem and in Acre, I didn’t feel comfortable at all despite my husband being with me all the time.
 We even had a serious dispute in Acre with people who thought a lack of decency is okay towards travelers.
 I don’t want to judge.
 I am not saying one size fits them all.
 But unfortunately these are our experiences and this is what we will remember.